 Is your divorce final after you and your spouse have completed negotiations?

 Some divorces end with you and your spouse negotiating the terms of your case regarding child custody and your Community property division.
-If you and your spouse have a good relationship and are capable of working out solutions together to any problems that are apparent in your case then you all probably will not need a trial or mediation to put you within striking distance of finality to your case.
+If you and your spouse have a good relationship and are capable of working out solutions together to any problems that are apparent in your case, then you all probably will not need a trial or mediation to put you within striking distance of finality to your case.
 You all may be entirely capable of working through your problems together and arriving at solutions that benefit you and your family without needing much assistance from anyone else.
-If this is the case you should cut yourself lucky to be in that kind of position.
+If this is the case, you should cut yourself lucky to be in that kind of position.

 However, you should not consider your case as good as done at this stage. the reality is that just because you and your spouse have settled on the issues of your case doesn't mean your case is finalized quite yet.
-You should take an opportunity to review what you all have agreed to make sure that there will not be any additional issues that need to be raised later on in your case.
-It would be a shame for you and your spouse to have worked through all of the issues of your case only to find there are outstanding issues that yet have been determined.
+You should take an opportunity to review what you all have agreed to ensure that there will not be any additional issues that need to be raised later in your case.
+It would be a shame for you and your spouse to have worked through all of the issues of your case only to find there are outstanding issues that have yet been determined.

 Is your divorce final after you and your spouse have attended mediation?